-<1> Section 2.2.1.3.2: Except in Windows 2000 Server operating system, Windows XP, and Windows Server 2003, the set of folders that can be redirected is extensible and includes, by default, the additional folders Music, Videos, Favorites, Contacts, Downloads, Links, Saved Games, and Searches.
+<1> Section 2.2.1: Except in Windows 2000 Server operating system, Windows XP, and Windows Server 2003, the set of folders that can be redirected is extensible and includes, by default, the additional folders Music, Videos, Favorites, Contacts, Downloads, Links, Saved Games, and Searches.
 In Windows 2000 Server, Windows XP, and Windows Server 2003, a constant list of exactly five user profile folders can be redirected, including My Documents, My Pictures, Desktop, Start Menu, and Application Data.

-<2> Section 1.6: The Check Ownership flag (and, in Windows Vista, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016, the Exclusive Access flag) is enabled by default.
+<2> Section 2.2.1.1: For each file with versions present in the source location of the user profile folder and in the redirected location, the version in the default location is copied to the redirected location only if its file system time stamp is newer than the version to be replaced.

+<3> Section 2.2.1.1: If the destination folder does not exist, the folder redirection subsystem creates the folder and modifies the file system ACL on the destination folder to ensure that only the user has access to the contents of the destination folder.
 A destination folder implemented over a Windows FAT32 File System will not provide the requisite operations.
-For more information, see section 2.2.2.2.1.

-<3> Section 1.7: To illustrate, Windows implementations that support the folder redirection protocol also support relocating the My Documents user profile folder.
-Windows Vista, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows

-- 10, and Windows Server 2016 also support relocating a new Favorites user profile folder.
-Thus, when the administrator uses the Folder Redirection Administrative Side Plug-in to define folder redirection policies for My Documents and Favorites for a user, the administrative side plug-in generates a Version One configuration file (described in section 2.2.2). - <4> Section 2.2.1.1: For each file with versions present in the source location of the user profile folder and in the redirected location, the version in the default location is copied to the redirected location only if its file system time stamp is newer than the version to be replaced. - <5<2> Section 2.2.1.1: For each file with versions present in the source location of the user profile folder and in the redirected location, the version in the default location is copied to the redirected location only if its file system time stamp is newer than the version to be replaced. - <3> Section 2.2.1.1: If the destination folder does not exist, the folder redirection subsystem creates the folder and modifies the file system ACL on the destination folder to ensure that only the user has access to the contents of the destination folder.
-A destination folder implemented over a Windows FAT32 File System will not provide the requisite operations. - <4> Section 2.2.1.2: Except in Windows 2000, Windows XP, and Windows Server 2003, Windows supports, by default, the 13 well-known user profile folders listed in section 1.9 and is vendor-extensible to support additional user profile folders. - <5> Section 2.2.2: Version One configuration data is not supported in Windows 2000, Windows XP, or Windows Server 2003.
-These versions do not accept or process such a file. - <6> Section 2.2.2.1.1: Windows Vista, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, supports relocating the My Documents and Windows Server 2016 support, by default, the 13 well-knownFavorites user profile folders listed folder.
-When the administrator uses the Folder Redirection Administrative-Side Plug-in section 1.9 to define folder redirection policies for My Documents and are vendor-extensible to support additional Favorites for a user-profile folders., the administrative-side plug-in generates a Version One configuration file. - <7> Section 2.2.2.2.1: For each file with versions present in the source location of the user profile folder and in the redirected location, the version in the default location is copied to the redirected location only if its file system time stamp is newer than the version to be replaced.
-Once the move is completed, the folder redirection subsystem deletes the user profile folder and all its contents from the source location. - <8> Section 2.2.2.2.1: If this flag is not set, the folder redirection subsystem prevents the user from explicitly changing how this user profile folder is redirected.
-If this flag is set, the folder redirection subsystem allows the user to change where the user profile is redirected. - <11> Section 2.2.2.2.1: If the destination folder already exists, and the security descriptor on the folder is protected, the folder redirection subsystem will not set the file system access control list on the destination folder, even if this flag is set. - <12> Section 2.2.2.2.1: The folder redirection subsystem remembers the setting of this flag as well as the security group associated with the Per-Profile mapping that establishes the folder redirection.
-At some later time, if the folder redirection subsystem learns via Group Policy that the user no longer belongs to the security group that established the previous redirection, and the previous redirection configuration had the Relocate On Move flag set, then the folder redirection subsystem moves the contents of the user profile folder from the previously configured destination to the default destination for the user profile folder.
-This destination is typically a directory on the local computer file system. - <13<9> Section 2.2.2.2.1: The Exclusve Access flag is not supported in Windows 2000, Windows XP, and Windows Server 2003. - <10> Section 3.1.4.2: In Windows 2000 Server, Windows XP, and Windows Server 2003, the administrative-side plug-in stores only a Version Zero file.
+<- Section 2.2.1.2: Except in Windows 2000, Windows XP, and Windows Server 2003, Windows supports, by default, the 13 well-known user profile folders listed in section $\underline{1.9}$ and is vendor-extensible to support additional user profile folders.

+<5> Section 2.2.2: Version One configuration data is not supported in Windows 2000, Windows XP, or Windows Server 2003.
+These versions do not accept or process such a file.

+<6> Section 2.2.2: Windows supports relocating the My Documents and Favorites user profile folder.
+When the administrator uses the Folder Redirection Administrative-Side Plug-in to define folder redirection policies for My Documents and Favorites for a user, the administrative-side plug-in generates a Version One configuration file.

+<7> Section 2.2.2.2.1: For each file with versions present in the source location of the user profile folder and in the redirected location, the version in the default location is copied to the redirected location only if its file system time stamp is newer than the version to be replaced.
+Once the move is completed, the folder redirection subsystem deletes the user profile folder and all its contents from the source location.

+<8> Section 2.2.2.2.1: If this flag is not set, the folder redirection subsystem prevents the user from explicitly changing how this user profile folder is redirected.
+If this flag is set, the folder redirection subsystem allows the user to change where the user profile is redirected.

+<9> Section 2.2.2.2.1: The Exclusve Access flag is not supported in Windows 2000, Windows XP, and Windows Server 2003.

+<10> Section 3.1.4.2: In Windows 2000 Server, Windows XP, and Windows Server 2003, the administrative-side plug-in stores only a Version Zero file.